reisblucas/neural.fy/README.md

 </div>

 - Delay when favorite button is clicked inside Album(promise in usersAPI is a main cause);
-- Shuffle not working correctly in favorites page.
+- Shuffle not working correctly in favorites page locally.
+- When is on the last song in that collection and 30s is fullfiled, next song is the second in that collection.

 ___